Howard Simons: Early life and education

 Simons was born to a Jewish family and raised in Albany, New York, and received a BA from Union College in Schenectady in 1951 and a master's degree a year later from the Columbia University Graduate School of Journalism.
 After service in the Korean War, he became a science reporter in Washington for several news organizations, and joined The Post as a science writer in 1961.
 He became assistant managing editor in 1966 and managing editor in 1971.

+In 1966, he received the Raymond Clapper Memorial Award for his Washington reporting.

 Watergate coverage

 According to Carol Felsenthal of Politico Magazine, Simons took the first phone call, on June 18, 1972, from Democratic National Committee general counsel Joseph Califano Jr., about a break-in, the night before, at DNC headquarters at the Watergate complex.
-Simons took charge and with help from fellow editors Barry Sussman and Harry Rosenfeld, guided Woodward and Bernstein, and championed the young reporters for what became a national story.
+Simons took charge and with help from fellow editors Barry Sussman and Harry Rosenfeld, guided Bob Woodward and Carl Bernstein, and championed the young reporters for what became a national story.

 Simons is credited with dubbing Mark Felt, their well-placed source, "Deep Throat," in reference to the pornographic film of the same name.